awslabs/sagemaker-debugger/docs/mxnet/README.md

 #### Saving all tensors in the model
 The [mnist\_gluon\_save_all\_demo.py](../../examples/mxnet/scripts/mnist_gluon_save_all_demo.py) shows how to store every tensor in the model.
 As mentioned above, for saving all the tensors users not required to create a special collection.
-Users can set _save_all_ flag while creating TornasoleHook as shown below.
+Users can set _save_all_ flag while creating SessionHook as shown below.

 ```
- # Create a tornasole hook.
+ # Create a hook.
 The initialization of hook determines which tensors
  # are logged while training is in progress.
- # Following function shows the initialization of tornasole hook that enables logging of
+ # Following function shows the initialization of hook that enables logging of
  # all the tensors in the model.
-def create_tornasole_hook(output_s3_uri):
+def create_hook(output_s3_uri):
     # Create a SaveConfig that determines tensors from which steps are to be stored.
     # With the following SaveConfig, we will save tensors for steps 1, 2 and 3.
     save_config = SaveConfig(save_steps=[1, 2, 3])
     # Create a hook that logs all the tensors seen while training the model.
-    hook = TornasoleHook(out_dir=output_s3_uri, save_config=save_config, save_all=True)
+    hook = SessionHook(out_dir=output_s3_uri, save_config=save_config, save_all=True)
     return hook
 ```

 Here is how to register the above hook.

 ```
  # Create a model using gluon API.
-The tornasole hook is currently
+The hook is currently
  # supports MXNet gluon models only.
 def create_gluon_model():
     # Create Model in Gluon